Ask a question

 Course type:Full Time and Part Time

-Fees per year full time:£7500 Full Time/ £5000 Part time
+Fees per year 2024/25 entry:£7500 Full Time; £5000 Part Time

 Additional costs per year:Travel costs to and from professional placement locations and field trips.
 DBS £50